groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/qrcode/pptx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Guide to generating and embedding a QR code in PPTX pages"
+    title: "Guide to generating and embedding a QR code in any place within a PPTX"
     content: |
       [GroupDocs.Signature](/signature/nodejs-java/) enables the creation of QR codes in various widely-used formats and their integration into PPTX pages.
 Supporting over 10 distinct QR code types, our solution can be seamlessly incorporated into Node.js via Java applications, enriching them with QR code signing capabilities.